WATCH COMMENCEMENT LIVE ON SATURDAY, DECEMBER 14.

 BIO 508 - Advanced Bacterial Pathogenesis (3 hours)

 Basic bacterial cell biology and the human innate and adaptive immune systems.
 Focuses on and explores the cellular and molecular mechanisms used by bacterial pathogens to bypass the defenses of the body to cause infection in humans.
-Includes laboratory.
 Cross-listed as BIO 408.
 Prerequisite: C or better in BIO 151 and BIO 152 or BIO 111 and BIO 113 or equivalent required.
 Junior standing in Biology or Chemistry with a GPA of 3.0 or higher or consent of instructor.
 Students with credit for 408 cannot enroll in 508.

 BIO 509 - Human Genetics (3 hours)